Lingy12/Orbital_20/README.md

 - Apply OOP principle on the UI file.
 Last month, we didn't care about the OOP principle.
 Now we solve this by abstract out some similar view into one file.
 Eg. TaskListView and ModuleTaskList, NewTaskView and ModuleTaskCreationView.

 - Nest navigation view.
-We fix the nest navigation view by abstract out some navigationlinks, since we should only have one NavigationView from the parent view to the children's view.
+We fix the nest navigation view by abstract out some navigationlinks since we should only have one NavigationView from the parent view to the children's view.

 #### b.
 Functionality
 - Implement extend but the timer does not work.
 This is because we need another state called *end*.
 In the previous version, we only have 3 states, *initial, pause, running*.
 But we need the state *end* to implement a function that can extend the timer when the current timer is over.
 Without this, some functions in timer will clash, since we cannot differentiate the *initial* and *end* states.
 In this case, we set the timer to *initial* when the time is set, and set the timer to *end* when the timer is over.
 So we only trigger the "extend" in *end* state.